Want to checkout our Free Trial?

 Quadriplegia/ Tetraplegia: Complete Paralysis

-Quadriplegia, or tetraplegia, refers to a condition where all four limbs, including the body from the neck down, are paralyzed.
+Quadriplegia, or tetraplegia, refers to a condition where all four limbs (paralysis of four extremities), including the body from the neck down, are paralyzed.
 Stemming mainly from spinal cord injuries at the neck level, it can lead to either partial or full loss of muscle function, making voluntary control over muscles virtually impossible.

 This severe form of paralysis can largely be grouped into two categories: